copasi/copasi-dependencies/readme_linux.md

 Our release builds of CopasiUI use Qt5, where we also make use of the `Qt5DataVisualization` module.
 Unfortunately as of April, 2019, this is still not available on many linux distributions.
 So your choice would be to either download a pre-built qt version from <https://download.qt.io/archive/qt/>, and use that one, or you specify another configuration parameter called `QT5_USE_DATAVISUALIZATION` and set it to `OFF` so it will not be used.

+Since the graphical user interface displays HTML notes, there are various ways of displaying them.
+The default now is to simply display the text in the Qt Textbrowser, as that requires only a small amount of resources.
+It is however possible to use WebKit or WebEngine to display those notes.
+This is controlled by the following variables:

+* `QT_USE_TEXTBROWSER`: default `ON`
+* if `QT_USE_TEXTBROWSER` is `OFF` then we will attempt to discover webkit, unless `QT5_USE_WEBENGINE` is set to `ON`.

 In case you have several Qt5 versions installed, you can specify the one to be used by supplying the parameter `Qt5_DIR` with a full path to the `<qt install prefix>/lib/cmake/Qt5` directory.

 For example: